nmonette/TO-UED/README.md

 2. *Discovering Temporally-Aware Reinforcement Learning Algorithms, ICLR 2024* [[ArXiv](https://arxiv.org/abs/2402.05828)]
    * Temporally-Aware LPG (**TA-LPG**),
    * Evolutionary Strategies (**ES**) with antithetic task sampling.
+3. An upcoming work using game theory for UED.

 All scripts are JIT-compiled end-to-end and make extensive use of JAX-based parallelization, enabling meta-training in *under 3 hours* on a single GPU!